 Reserve De Urși Zarnești

-The outdoor teddy park is opened every day except for Mondays, all year round.
+The outdoor teddy park is open every day except for Mondays, all year round.
 The park can only be visited on a guided tour.

 - Distance from Bran Castle car park: 22 minutes by car / 13 km